 What if your product is something like the Spartan Race, which encourages repeat participation and appeals to obstacle course racing (OCR) addicts like me?

-And, believe it or not, this strategy doesn’t only apply to obstacle course race sign-ups.
+This marketing strategy doesn’t only apply to obstacle course race sign-ups.

 Let’s say you’re selling products from a makeup line.
 You don’t want to exclude someone who bought eyeliner from purchasing mascara, right?
-Instead, you can actively remarket to these users since you know they’ve purchased from you before.
+Instead, you actively remarket to these users since you know they’ve purchased from you before.

 When you start getting conversions in Google Ads, Google will automatically create an audience called “All Converters.”

-Like I mentioned in the previous section, it’s a best practice to exclude a converted audience from a remarketing campaign to maximize your advertising budget.
+Best practices say to exclude a converted audience from a remarketing campaign to maximize your advertising budget.
 But what if you have different types of conversions?

 Rather than exclude that audience, I’m going to actively remarket to them.
 I’ll guide them further down the funnel toward signing up for the free trial.

-Reason 12: Excluding TOFU Audiences
+Reason 13: Excluding TOFU audiences

 Personally, I love a good tofu dish, but that’s not what I’m talking about here.

-Forgetting to nurture these users is a big mistake that I’ve seen a lot of advertisers make.
+Forgetting to nurture these “awareness stage” users is a big mistake that I’ve seen many advertisers make.

 Sure, we all want those easy wins with the bottom of the funnel (BOFU) audiences.
-But what happens when those have been exhausted and no one else is coming through?
+But what happens when those have been exhausted, and no one else is coming through?

 Some examples of TOFU remarketing audiences would be: